 - R This checks your baby’s breathing.
 The rate and effort can range from normal to slow to absent.

 The total possible Apgar score is 10.
-It is very uncommon to get 10, at least on the first try.
+It’s very uncommon to get 10, at least on the first try.
 It takes most babies several minutes to warm up, regulate their breathing, and adjust to their new settings.
 A score of 7 or more is good.
 A score less than 7 means your baby might require additional care.
-They might need simple oxygen or heat.
+He or she might need simple oxygen or heat.
 Most babies are healthy after Apgar testing.